DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 </details>

 The logo acts as a *Home Button*.
 By clicking the logo, the user is returned to the Home Page.<br/>
-On the far right is the option to Log Out.
+On the far right is the option to Logout.

 If a user is not logged in the user will not be able to process any bookings! <br/>None of the above options will appear to a user who is not logged in.